jazzband/django-pipeline/docs/backwardsincompatiblechanges.rst

 Therefore it is completely rewritten without any thoughts on backwards compatibility, since it was not possible anyways.
 This changeset also introduces a couple of other changes that could potentially break old code.

 * The `bump_filename` option was removed from the group settings.
-There is no need specifying it for ALL groups, if you actually use it, you most likely want to use it on all your compressed files.
+  There is no need specifying it for all groups, if you actually use it, you most likely want to use it on all your compressed files.
-* The bump_filename options is replaced by the setting PIPELINE_VERSION, and is completely ignored.
+* The bump_filename options is replaced by the setting ``PIPELINE_VERSION``, and is completely ignored.
-* The querystring is no longer used to determine a files version, since it was use
+* The querystring is no longer used to determine a files version, since it was use.
 * If ``PIPELINE_VERSION`` is used, you specify the version part of the `output_filename` file with '?'.
-This placeholder can be changed with PIPELINE_VERSION_PLACEHOLDER.
+  This placeholder can be changed with ``PIPELINE_VERSION_PLACEHOLDER``.

 E.g.::